 Two of the main longevity technologies developed in conjunction with SRJ are related to developer life and fuser belt design.

-The developer is a unit in the MX7 that draws toner powder and moves it to the paper.
-In developer units, there is a roller that charges the toner powder using magnetic particles called carriers.
+The developer is a unit in the MX7 that draws toner powder and moves it to the OPC surface.
+In developer units, there are magnetic particles called carriers that charges the toner powder.
 The carriers need to be spread evenly on the roller regardless of the printing environment, paper type or printed content.
 Through a technology that maintains a steady concentration of the carriers, Samsung created a developer that can print up to 1.2 million pages before needing replacement.

 “In an office that prints 10,000 pages a month, MX7 developer unit can last for up to ten years,” explains Kim.
 “When we developed the unit, there even were worries that we might not be able to sell enough developers because the first developer will last too long.”